cloux/cloux.github.io/init/index.md

  * Systemd is actively maintained live project
  * Backed by a big stable software company
  * Used as default by all major distributions
- * Lot of community and commercial support
+ * Lots of community and commercial support
  * Lots of features

 **Cons:**